 Who would have ever thought that the paper airplane would go so far!

 If you love paper airplanes then you will enjoy this art installation composed of many paper airplanes shooting out from a single source.
 In 2009, artist Dawn Ng, created "i fly like paper".
-See larger photos from her web site.
+See larger photos here

 So, why is it that a 5-year old can fold a decent paper airplane but it takes a big, complicated machine to do the same task?
 The answer lies in dexterity, sensitivity, and judgment.
 Humans can manipulate soft and flexible objects and decide where to make folds on the fly (excuse the pun).
 Machines can't see nor feel and they can't cope with non-rigid materials.
 Paper and fabrics are too floppy and behave in an unpredictable manner.